DHI/tide_analytics/README.md

 ## Overview

 The tide_analytics package is a Python library designed to analyze tidal characteristics from time series data.
 It provides a comprehensive set of functions and classes to extract and calculate various tidal parameters either on a single element (TidalSeries) or on a complete area (TidalArea).
-Currently the package supports to ingest the individual timeseries from MIEK .dfsu files.
+Currently the package supports to ingest the individual timeseries from MIKE .dfsu files.

 ## Installation

-You can install the tide_analytics package using pip:
+You can git clone the package, browse to the tide_analytics folder and install it using pip:

 `pip install -e .`